zhousarah/azure-compute-docs/articles/virtual-machines/sizes/memory-optimized/includes/ec-family-summary.md

 ms.custom: include file
 ---

 The 'EC' sub-family of VM size series are one of Azure's security focused memory-optimized VM instances.
 They're designed for [confidential computing](/azure/confidential-computing/overview-azure-products) with enhanced data protection and integrity, featuring various hardware-based Trusted Execution Environments (TEEs).
-These instances are ideal for for memory-intensive workloads, such as large databases, big data analytics, and enterprise applications that require significant amounts of RAM to maintain high performance.
+These instances are ideal for memory-intensive workloads, such as large databases, big data analytics, and enterprise applications that require significant amounts of RAM to maintain high performance.